 The Bachelor of Music in Music Education is designed to prepare students for a career in teaching grades K-12 in all areas-- general, choral, and instrumental-- or to continue study at the graduate level.

-The degree includes completing education candidate requirements, music preparation coursework, and the edTPA portfolio review.
+The degree includes completing education candidate requirements, and music preparation coursework.

 Applicants are required to audition for admission into this program.